smartinellimarco/.dotfiles/README.md

 The first time you reopen the terminal, antidote will automatically setup all zsh plugins.

-Neovim will do the same for lazy plugins, treesitter parsers and mason LSPs.
+Neovim will do the same for lazy plugins, treesitter parsers and mason LSPs & Formatters.

 ## Archive